JiveOff/fizzle-cli/README.md

 ## Commands

-- `npx fizzle start` - Starts Traefik and the mDNS daemon
+- `npx fizzle-cli start` - Starts Traefik and the mDNS daemon
-- `npx fizzle stop` - Stops Traefik and the mDNS daemon
+- `npx fizzle-cli stop` - Stops Traefik and the mDNS daemon
-- `npx fizzle up` - Starts your app in a docker container and connects it to the local Traefik network
+- `npx fizzle-cli up` - Starts your app in a docker container and connects it to the local Traefik network

 ## What it does